3611 NewsThe Herald's Voice

 7. Be completely humble and gentle; be patient, bearing with one another in love.

-9. Be patient, then, brothers and sisters, until the Lord’s coming.
-See how the farmer waits for the precious fruit of the earth, being patient about it, until it receives the early and late rains.
-You also, be patient.
-Establish your hearts, for the coming of the Lord is at hand.
+10. Be patient, then, brothers and sisters, until the Lord’s coming.
+See how the farmer waits for the land to yield its valuable crop, patiently waiting for the autumn and spring rains.
+You too, be patient and stand firm, because the Lord’s coming is near.

 Holding onto Scripture in this area